Lakens/ANOVA_power_simulation/README.md

 The ANOVA\_design function
 --------------------------

 Currently the ANOVA\_design function can create designs up three factors, for both within, between, and mixed designs.
-It requires the followinf input: string, n, mu, sd, r, and p\_adjust.
+It requires the following input: string, n, mu, sd, r, and p\_adjust.

 1.  string: string that specifies the design (see below)
 2.  n: the sample size for each between subject condition